pnp/List-Formatting/column-samples/number-data-plant/README.md

 ## View requirements

-- This format can be applied to a Number column
+- This format can be applied to a any column

 ## Sample